Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

 Consider a white vertex $w$ of the JSJ decomposition $\bbJ_\alpha$.
 We endow its group $G_w$ with several peripheral structures.
 First there is $\calP(w)$ the relatively hyperbolic peripheral structure coming from that of the ambient relatively hyperbolic group: it consists of the subgroups that are intersection of $G_w$ with maximal parabolic subgroups of $\torus \alpha$ in $\calP_\alpha$.

 Second there is $\calE_\calZ(w)$ a cyclic peripheral structure coming from the cyclic edge groups that are not subgroups of groups in $\calP(w)$.
-It is the collection of subgroups of $G_w$ that are cyclic, conjugate to an adjacent edge group in $\bbJ_\alpha$, and not subgroups of groups in $\calP(w)$.
+It is the collection of conjugacy classes of subgroups of $G_w$ that are cyclic, conjugate to an adjacent edge group in $\bbJ_\alpha$, and not subgroups of groups in $\calP(w)$.
 We say that this peripheral structure is \define{transverse (to $\calP(w)$).}

+Observe that these groups intersect trivially the fibre: by finiteness of the graph of groups, and invariance by $t_\alpha$, it needs to be a semi-direct product of its intersection with the fibre by $\mathbb{Z}$.

 Third, there is the non-transverse edge peripheral structure $\calE_\calP(w)$ consisting of edge groups that are subgroups of groups in $\calP(w)$: they are parabolic in the relatively hyperbolic structure.
+Observe that all edge groups, which are cyclic or parabolic, are in one of the peripheral structures $\calE_\calP(w)$, or $\calE_\calZ(w)$.

-These three peripheral structures are unmarked but ordered (by choice): they correspond to the collection of conjugates of an ordered finite family of subgroups, but they do not correspond to classes of generating sets of these subgroups.
+These three peripheral structures are unmarked but ordered (by choice of an order on the set of edges of $J_\alpha$ around each vertex): they correspond to an ordered finite family of conjugacy classes of subgroups, but they do not correspond to classes of generating sets of these subgroups.
 However, $\calE_\calZ(w)$ is naturally marked: each of its subgroups has a unique generator with positive orientation.